Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Korred (MPMM).md

 aliases: ["Korred"]
 ---
 # Korred
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-166, Volo's Guide to Monsters p.
-168*
+166*

 Korreds are unpredictable, secretive Fey with strong ties to earth and stone.
 Because of their magical hair and mystical understanding of minerals, they are sought after by treasure-hunting dwarves and others who desire wealth beneath the earth.